 If you have a spouse, you must name your spouse as your primary beneficiary under British Columbia Pension Legislation.
 (Please refer to Marriage, Common Law, Separation, & Divorce for the definition of spouse.)
-Should your spouse wish to waive their right to the death benefits, they must complete a Form 4 – Spouse’s Waiver of Beneficiary Right to Benefits in a Pension Plan, Locked-In Retirement Account, Life Income Fund or Annuity Before Payments Start.
-This form should be submitted to Sun Life Financial in combination with a Sun Life Change of Records Form.
+Should your spouse wish to waive their right to the death benefits, they must complete a Form 4 – Spouse’s Waiver of Beneficiary Right to Benefits in a Pension Plan, Locked-In Retirement Account, Life Income Fund or Annuity Before Pension or Annuity Payments Start.
+This form should be submitted to Sun Life in combination with a Sun Life Change of Records Form.
 View detailed instructions on how to complete Form 4.

 If you do not have a spouse, a beneficiary may be an individual(s), an institution(s), a trustee, or your estate.
 You may also name a contingent beneficiary, where upon your death, if the primary beneficiary has pre-deceased you, the contingent beneficiary will receive the death benefit.